CyborgApe78/Jump-and-Stuff-Design-Doc/WIP/Objects to add.md

 Like the ori 2 seed quests to use abilities in hub
 Also long chain quest for showing items on map
 Use snow balls to make temporary paths over lava
-Walls that fall when touched
-disappear after leaving

 Environmental blocks that cause to use a ability they learn later
 	High jump plants before increase jump height, aimable barrels before bash Help people that help you go fast over water and thru teach you water run